Gifted & Enrichment

 Enrichment services are available for 1st through 5th grades in the areas of mathematics and reading.
 Groups are formed based on the collected data.
 In math enrichment, small groups of students who have demonstrated a need to extend their thinking are pulled out.
 The activities are aligned with our mathematics program and the Common Core Standards and are meant to challenge children beyond grade-level expectations.
 Math groups change with each unit and are responsive to student needs.
 Reading enrichment sessions will also begin for students in grades 1-5 who demonstrate a need for enrichment beyond grade-level.
 As flexibility is important and best practice, we look at the data throughout the year and reassess the groups.

-Gifted Services are available for grades 3-8 in the areas of mathematics and reading.
+Gifted services are available for grades 3-8 in the areas of mathematics and reading.

 Students who qualify for math will receive instruction covering common core mathematics standards at an accelerated pace.
 Enrichment activities are embedded within instruction of the content area.
-At the completion of 8th grade, students in gifted math will have completed grades six through eighth Illinois Learning Standards, Algebra 1 and Algebra 2 content.
+At the completion of 8th grade, students in gifted math will have completed grades sixth through eighth Illinois Learning Standards, Algebra 1 and Algebra 2 content.

 ● Once a student has qualified for gifted services, the above Tier 3 sessions are required contact times with the GTE teacher.